lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 ```
 Enacts cover/non-cover burning requests and logs cover/non-cover shares amount just burnt.
 Increments `totalCoverSharesBurnt` and `totalNonCoverSharesBurnt` counters.
 Decrements `coverSharesBurnRequested` and `nonCoverSharesBurnRequested` counters.

-The burning requests could be executed partially per single run due to the `maxBurnAmountPerRunBasePoints` limit.
+The burning requests could be executed partially per single run due to the `maxBurnAmountPerRunBasisPoints` limit.
 The cover reasoned burning requests have a higher priority of execution.

 Does nothing if there are no pending burning requests.